alexsimsy/mcpcf/mcpcf/README.md

    - Server URL: `http://localhost:8787/mcp`
    - SSE URL: `http://localhost:8787/sse`
    - Add the Authorization header with your token
+   - Add the Mcp-Session-Id header with your sessionId

 4. Test the tools:
    - Try the `add` tool with different numbers